What is a Bone Density Scan (DEXA)?

 DEXA is used to diagnose osteoporosis and assess an individual’s risk for developing fractures.
 It is quick, noninvasive, and uses less than 1/10th the dose of a standard chest X-ray.
 Osteoporosis is a debilitating bone loss condition that affects one in three women after menopause.
 Although osteoporosis typically afflicts women, men can also develop bone loss.
 For women, a baseline scan is usually recommended at age 50 or following menopause.
 Subsequent scans are typically ordered every 2 years.

-- Use of medications known to cause bone loss, such as corticosteroids, Dialantin, or high dose thyroid replacement drugs
+Use medications known to cause bone loss, such as corticosteroids, Dialantin, or high dose thyroid replacement drugs

 Do not take calcium supplements for at least 24 hours before the exam.
 Dress comfortably, avoiding garments that have zippers, belts or buttons made of metal.
 You may be asked to wear a gown.